WHO WE ARE

 Learn more about Community Choice.

-is co-founder and Executive Director of the Center for Climate Protection and she oversees Clean Power Exchange.
+is co-founder and Executive Director of The Climate Center and she oversees Clean Power Exchange.
 With more than 25 years in community leadership, education and fundraising, she has been a sustainability planner for the County of Marin, commentator for TomPaine.com, human sexuality instructor at Humboldt State University, and real estate broker.
 She has a Masters in Public Health Administration and Planning from the University of California, Berkeley.

-is the Communications Manager for the Center for Climate Protection.
+is the Communications Manager for The Climate Center.
 Stacey has fifteen years of experience as a communications and research professional.
 She has served as a Marketing Specialist for the Sonoma County Energy Independence Program, researched proven and promising measures in reducing greenhouse gas emissions for Sonoma County’s Climate Action 2020 Plan, and worked as a Program Analyst for Sonoma County’s Regional Climate Protection Authority.

 2016 Central Valley-based Launch Team